kaelemc/vrnetlab/cisco/xrv_qemu/README.md

 ## Building the docker image

-Obtain XRv vmkd image and put the .vmdk file in this directory and run `make docker-image`.
+Obtain XRv qcow2 image and put the .qcow2 file in this directory and run `make docker-image`.
 The resulting image is called `vrnetlab/vr-xrv`.
 You can tag it with something else if you want, like `my-repo.example.com/vr-xrv` and then push it to your repo.
-The tag is the same as the version of the XRv image, so if you have iosxrv-k9-demo.vmdk-5.3.3 your final docker image will be called `vrnetlab/vr-xrv:5.3.3`
+The tag is the same as the version of the XRv image, so if you have iosxrv-k9-demo-6.3.1.qcow2 your final docker image will be called `vrnetlab/cisco_xrv:6.3.1`

  * 6.1.2